ThSilv3r/Sweat4Success/week3recap.md

 • First version of the SRS is ready and can be found and updated here:

-• The first two Use Cases have been created and the UC Diagram is ready.
+• The UC Diagram is ready and Use Cases can be implemented next week

 • Our plan is to have the User Login, the create account and the edit account functionality up and running by the end of the semester